Displaced Students and Prospective Students

 The RWTH International Office is happy to award scholarships to students wishing to begin, continue to pursue, or complete their studies and provide grants to offset travel expenses.
 Funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia, in short MKW, these funds are offered within the framework of the DAAD program “NRWege ins Studium - Integration von Flüchtlingen an Hochschulen in Nordrhein-Westfalen.”

-You can find further information on the page NRWege ins Studium - Scholarships for Refugees.
+You can find further information on the NRWege ins Studium - Scholarships for Refugees page.

 - Bafög Student Loans